 The Multidisciplinary Diabetic Foot and Wound Clinic aims to protect and care for the feet of patients with diabetes.
-Foot care is a critical part of treating diabetic patients, as they are are two to five times more likely than other individuals to develop foot problems.
+Foot care is a critical part of treating diabetic patients, as they are two to five times more likely than other individuals to develop foot problems.
 Such conditions may include chronic lower extremity ischemia, or restricted blood flow to the legs and feet, as well as neuropathy, or nerve pain and nerve damage.
 These problems can cause sores and injuries that may go unnoticed until foot ulcers develop.
 Further diabetes complications may follow, which could ultimately lead to foot amputation.

 Read about the latest study which explains how exercise can improve heart function in patients with diabetes.

-According to the , more than 60% of all lower-limb amputations occur in people with diabetes.
-The p to 55% of those who have had an amputation will experience the loss of their second leg within two to three years.
+According to the , more than 60 percent of all lower-limb amputations occur in people with diabetes.
+The p to 55 percent of those who have had an amputation will experience the loss of their second leg within two to three years.
 At the Multidisciplinary Diabetic Foot and Wound Clinic, patients can receive regular consultation, treatment and education to prevent foot problems and amputation whenever possible.
 Patients can meet with a vascular surgeon, podiatrist and endocrinologist all in the same clinic.
 This comprehensive approach allows for better management of any foot issues relating to diabetes.

 appointment at the Multidisciplinary Diabetic Foot and Wound Clinic, please call 410-955-5165.